Voces8: VOCES8 Foundation

 The VOCES8 Foundation (formerly VCM Foundation) is a UK-registered charity, set up by VOCES8 founder members Paul and Barnaby Smith in 2006 to develop the ensemble's music education and outreach programmes.
 Awarded a Classic FM (UK) Public Choice Award at the 2020 Music & Drama Education Awards, the charity works across choral and small vocal ensemble performance and education and is based at the VOCES8 Centre at St Anne and St Agnes Church in the City of London.

 Performance

 Foundation artists perform around 200 concerts each year, including through online/livestreaming.

 Education

 Foundation artists reach up to 40,000 people a year in regular workshops and masterclasses with Music Hubs, schools and community groups.

 In 2015 the ensemble launched the VOCES8 Scholars Programme which provides training in performing, recording and workshop leading for 20 young singers with an interest in choral singing in the UK and USA.

 In 2020 during the COVID-19 pandemic they launched the VOCES8 Digital Academy featuring tutorials, exercises, learning and performing tracks and videos.

 Discography

-The group has recorded with Decca.
-They have also recorded with Signum, and their own Voces8 Records label.
-As part of their 15th anniversary celebrations in 2020, the group released their project After Silence, composed of four digital EPs.
+The group has recorded with Decca, Signum, and their own Voces8 Records label.
+As part of their 15th anniversary celebrations in 2020, the group released their project After Silence, consisting of four digital EPs.